 To point MojoMojo to an arbitrary configuration file, set

 MYAPP_CONFIG is also a Catalyst-style environment variable name.

 Here is an older example installation progress.

-aptitude install libxml2 libpng-dev libgif-dev libjpeg-dev expat libexpat1-dev make aptitude install libxslt1-dev libgdbm-dev docbook-xsl docbook-xsl-doc-html aptitude install git-arch git clone git://github.com/marcusramberg/mojomojo.git # optional: git tag ; git checkout <a release tag> cpan -i Module::Install cd mojomojo perl Makefile.PL make make test # change mojomojo.conf if necessary script/mojomojo_spawn_db.pl # creates database script/mojomojo_server.pl # launch development server
+sudo su aptitude install libxml2 libpng-dev libgif-dev libjpeg-dev expat libexpat1-dev aptitude install libxslt1-dev libgdbm-dev docbook-xsl docbook-xsl-doc-html make aptitude install libcatalyst-perl libcatalyst-modules-perl libcatalyst-modules-extra-perl aptitude install libdbix-class-datetime-epoch-perl libhtml-formfu-model-dbic-perl aptitude install git-arch git clone git://github.com/marcusramberg/mojomojo.git # optional: git tag ; git checkout <release tag from the 'git tag' list> cd mojomojo cpan -i Module::Install perl Makefile.PL make make test # change mojomojo.conf if necessary script/mojomojo_spawn_db.pl # creates database script/mojomojo_server.pl # launch development server

 For an example of installing the latest build from GitHub on openSuSE 11.2, see Installing on openSuSE.

 In general, upgrading via CPAN (or your equivalent distribution package) should be the only step required to upgrade your MojoMojo installation: